FlyingFathead/whisper-transcriber-telegram-bot/README.md

 ## Features

 - 🎥 Downloads and processes media URLs from any source supported by `yt-dlp`.
-- 📲 Can receive Telegram audio messages as well as .mp3 and .wav files for transcription.
+- 📲 Can receive Telegram audio messages as well as audio files in i.e. `.mp3` and `.wav` formats (and many other formats as well) for transcription.
 - 🤖 Uses a local Whisper model from the `openai-whisper` package for transcription.
    - _(no API required, use your own PC & available CUDA GPU!)_
 - 🖥️ Automatically uses `GPUtil` to map out the best available CUDA-enabled local GPU.